-The George M. O'Brien Kidney Translational Core Center at the University of Michigan (P30 DK081943) invites proposals for pilot and feasibility (P&F) grants involving the pathophysiology, basic mechanisms, therapeutic approaches, translational studies and clinical outcomes of chronic kidney diseases.
-The intent of this pilot program is to provide seed monies for researchers to obtain subsequent extramural funding.
-If funded, the proposed start date for the P&F grants will be January 1, 2020.
+The George M. O'Brien Kidney Translational Core Center at the University of Michigan (P30 DK081943) invites proposals for pilot and feasibility (P&F) grants involving the pathophysiology, basic mechanisms, therapeutic approaches, translational studies, and clinical outcomes of chronic kidney diseases.
+The intent of this pilot program is to provide seed money for researchers to obtain subsequent extramural funding.
+If funded, the proposed start date for the P&F grants will be January 1, 2022.

 Congratulations to all who got funded!

 Nephrology had two Undergraduate Research Opportunity Program (UROP) students the past academic school year.
 Both presented in the annual UROP Research symposium April 24, 2019.

 Catherine Kim, MD, Phd awarded one of the three 2017 Pilot and Feasibility Grants for the George M. O'Brien Kidney Center, for "Renal disease and the menopausal transition".

 Pratima Sharma, MD awarded one of the three 2017 Pilot and Feasibility Grants for the George M. O'Brien Kidney Center, for "Unbiased glycoproteomic approach for risk prediction for chronic kidney disease progression among liver transplant recipients".